solelyman/eca-a9-in-gazebo-harmonic/README.md

 ## Dependencies
 This package relies on the **Project DAVE Framework** for underwater hydrodynamics and sensor plugins.
-Before using this model, ensure that the DAVE workspace (e.g., `dave_ws`) is built and sourced correctly.
+Before using this model, ensure that the DAVE workspace is built and sourced correctly.
+You can also choose to download the dave_ws package we provide, which only contains hydrodynamic parameters, for a simplified validation of your algorithms.

 ## Features